Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 Functional tests are necessary to prove that products meet requirements.
 This is in addition to safety and security requirements tests.
 All the tests require traceability and audit documentation.

-Combined, the increased level of traceability, testing, strict development standards, and documentation add significantly to development costs products.
+Combined, the increased level of traceability, testing, strict development standards, and documentation significantly increase development costs for products.
 It makes the risk of compliance issues downstream even more daunting.

 The key to reducing the workload and tedium of these processes is automation.

 By automating the most repetitive and tedious processes, software development tools help reduce the workload and errors of compliance processes.
 In addition, tools are better at keeping track of the project history and relating results against requirements, software components, tests, and recorded deviations.

 Reducing Risks & Costs of Compliance With Automation

-The following sections discuss how Parasoft tools help reduce the risks and costs of compliance.
+Parasoft tools help reduce the risks and costs of compliance.
 Additionally, teams can satisfy verification and validation requirements with comprehensive reporting and tool integrations.

 Functional Safety Standards Compliance With Parasoft Tools

-Developing safety critical software is no easy feat.
+Developing safety-critical software is no easy feat.
 Parasoft helps ease the burden by offering a broad range of development testing and verification tools.
 Here are some of those proven verification methods, which are designed specifically for functional safety-critical applications: